 To test your ability to write in English, you must write one sentence, out of three sentences, in a manner that would be understandable as written to the USCIS officer.

 Keep in mind, your English speaking ability will be evaluated from the moment the USCIS officer meets you.
 He or she will be observing your ability to follow simple instructions (such as, “Please remain standing,” when you are sworn in), and to answer questions.

 If you don’t understand a question, it’s okay to ask the officer to rephrase it.
 Guessing at the answer could just complicate matters.
 Instead, ask the officer to repeat the question using different words.

 The USCIS officer will also dictate a sentence and ask you to write it in English.
-Prepare for this portion of the interview by reviewing the vocabulary words in How to Prepare for the U.S. Citizenship Test and Interview.
+Prepare for this portion of the interview by reviewing the vocabulary words.

 U.S. Civics Test

 The officer will also give you a U.S. history/civics test in English (to test your knowledge and understanding of U.S. history and government).
 Even if exempt from the English test, you will need to take the civics test in the language of your choice or qualify for a waiver.

 There are 100 possible civics questions.
 At the naturalization interview, the officer will ask up to 10 questions from the list of 100 questions in English.
 You must answer at least six of the 10 questions correctly in order to pass the U.S. civics test.
 Several FREE study tools are available to help you prepare for the history/civics portion of the test.

 However, if you are unable to answer six out of 10 questions correctly, the naturalization interview will stop.
 USCIS will reschedule a appointment to re-take the test on another day (within the next 90 days).